-- 1. Lecture PDFs: the slides we used during the class - 2.
-Textbook: reviews that you will use for studying the subjects - 3.
+- 1. Textbook: reviews that you will use for studying the subjects - 2.
+Lecture PDFs: the slides we used during the class - 3.
 Research Papers: articles that we will analyze in detail - 4.
 Bibliography: scientific literature concerning the subject - 5.
 Exercises & tasks: utilities to help comprehension - 6.
-Background help: materials for those of you who do not have sufficient basic knowledge are NOT a textbook !!!
+Background help: materials for those of you who do not have sufficient basic knowledge